tvanden3/DynamicMovieManagementApp/README.md

 Backend
 Install Dependencies:
-Navigate to the backend/ directory.
+-Navigate to the backend/ directory.
-Install the required Python packages:
+-Install the required Python packages

 pip install -r requirements.txt

-Run the Backend Server:
+Run the Backend Server

-Start the FastAPI server:
+-Start the FastAPI server:
   uvicorn main:app --reload
 The server will be accessible at http://localhost:8000.

-Frontend:
+Frontend
 Install Dependencies:
 - Navigate to the frontend/ directory.
 - Install the required npm packages: